chriscdn/RHManagedObject/readme.md

 [Employee commit];
 ```

-You’ll notice that none of these examples require direct use of a `NSManagedObjectContext`.
-That’s handled for you within the framework.
-Of course, a method is available to fetch the moc for the current thread if it’s required:
+You'll notice that none of these examples require direct use of a `NSManagedObjectContext`.
+That's handled for you within the framework.
+Of course, a method is available to fetch the object context for the current thread if it's required:

 ``` objective-c
 NSManagedObjectContext *moc = [RHManagedObject managedObjectContext];